 Multi-Plate Clutch Application:

-The following application are:
+The following application is:

 - It is also used in heavy commercial vehicles to transmit high torque.